k4n3d4-sh0t4r0/arch_red_theme/README.md

 `xfce4-panel`

 Icons:
-`Tela-circle-dark` (it's the default icon pack so not red but wathever you don't see the blue file icon on thunar and other icons are good)
+`Tela-circle-dark` (it's the default icon pack so not red but wathever you don't see the blue file icon on thunar very often, and other icons are good)

 Font:
 `Monospace 10`